-Are you struggling to measure the ROI of your marketing campaigns to the point where you have to estimate?
 Revenue attribution connects two different data sets (marketing and sales) to determine exactly which forms of marketing are resulting in revenue downstream.
 In this article, we walk you through revenue attribution so that you can effectively connect the dots between marketing-generated leads and sales revenue.

-Let me hazard a guess.
+Let us hazard a guess.

 “How much revenue are these marketing campaigns generating for my business?”

 Marketers are being held increasingly accountable for the need to connect their efforts with revenue growth.

 Marketer’s are tasked to drive leads and revenue, but don’t always get the credit for it.

 You’ve likely heard talk regarding the attribution of revenue, and may even feel you’re fairly well-versed in the subject.

 But, how much do you really know about revenue attribution and how are you tracking it?